General Questions

 All the poultry we sell comes from our friends at Wrong Direction Farm in nearby Canajoharie.
 They do an incredible job.
 Their chickens are moved to fresh grass daily, and all the feed they eat is certified organic.

-The chicken we sell eats grass, and like our cows the chickens are moved to fresh pasture every day.
+The chickens are fed certified organic grain.
+The chickens we sell also eat grass, and like our cows the chickens are moved to fresh pasture every day.
 But unlike cows and other ruminants, chickens are not well suited to a diet of exclusively forage.
-In addition to grass the chickens are fed certified organic grain.

 Yes!
 All chicken and turkey from our friends at Wrong Direction Farm is certified organic.